How Many Calories Burned Walking Or Hiking: A Useful Guide

 I was hoping you’d ask that question.
 Yes, and ‘proper’ walking bears no relation to the shuffling movement we make walking from our desk to the coffee machine.
 Well, it does but only a little.

-As we’ve already explored, evolution did a pretty good job of engineering us to walk – we managed to make it out of Africa, to Bognor Regis and across the Atlantic (with a little help form boats, which we had to build by chopping down forests and dragging the wood to somewhere it could be carved in beautiful vessels).
+As we’ve already explored, evolution did a pretty good job of engineering us to walk – we managed to make it out of Africa, to Bognor Regis and across the Atlantic (with a little help from boats, which we had to build by chopping down forests and dragging – aka walking) the wood to somewhere it could be carved in beautiful vessels).

 But here’s where our evolutionary tracks and our path into office life diverge: ancient man was either walking barefoot, or wearing very simple footwear.
 Most modern shoes are not designed with long distance walking in mind.
 Instead they are functional.
-If you ask my kids, they’ll insist that shoes play only one role in life – as fashion accessories.
+If you ask my kids, they’ll insist that shoes play only one role in life – as fashion accessories, no matter how uncomfortable.

 And this point about fashion leads to an important point: most modern shoes tend to pinch the toes because the toebox is narrow.
 And the result is a splint effect which prevents the foot from effectively support the body during movement.